NickG-Math/Mackey/Doc.md

 * The matrices appearing in the Standard Chains all look like this due to equivariance.

-\section next Calling the library
+\section next Step 1: Calling the library

 Once Step 0 is complete, you can include ```<Mackey/Compute.h>``` to access the methods relating to the additive and multiplicative structure, and ```<Mackey/Factorization.h>``` to access the factorization methods.
 For a demonstration you can use the files included in the <a href="https://github.com/NickG-Math/Mackey/Demo">Demo</a> folder.